Resinchem/3D-LED-Clock/clock_main/README.md

 - Install the ESP8266 platform via board manager
 - Select the Wemos D1 R1 board (or as appropriate for the board you use.

-Install the following additional libraries:
+Install the following additional libraries (if not already installed):
 - FastLED
 - PubSubClient
 - Rtc by Makuna

+(If of the other libraries listed at the top of the clock_main.ino are missing from your install, you'll need to install those as well).

 Upload the contents of the /data folder to flash memory:
   see: [Uploading Files to Flash Memory](http://arduino.esp8266.com/Arduino/versions/2.3.0/doc/filesystem.html#uploading-files-to-file-system) for instructions.